CloudEngineHub/Morpheus-Hardware/README.md

 The lines go through the holes designed on the eye and eyebrow module.

 <img src="media/assembly_11.jpg" alt="teaser_1" height="600"/>

+## Silicon Face
+To optimize expression accuracy and realism, especially in tendon-driven regions, we carefully tested silicone materials.
+We used A00-30 silicone, known for its skin-like softness, and adopted a 3D-printed mold solution for efficient iteration.
+The silicone was mixed (1:1 ratio), degassed in a vacuum chamber (-0.1 MPa, 5-10 min), poured into the mold, and cured at 25°C for 4-8 hours, followed by a 24-hour resting period to enhance performance.
+Material tension was adjusted by thickness (2mm, 2.5mm, 4mm, 5mm), with the eye area thinned to 2mm to prevent localized buildup at the eyelid.
+For tendon-driven sections, xperiments determined that 4mm skin provided the best balance between visibility and actuation capability.

 ## License and Acknowledgements
 This source code is licensed under the Apache 2.0 liscence found in the LICENSE file in the root directory of this repository.